ARM-software/arm-trusted-firmware/docs/user-guide.md

 ### Running on the Foundation FVP with reset to BL1 entrypoint

-The following `Foundation_Platform` parameters should be used to boot Linux with 4 CPUs using the ARM Trusted Firmware.
+The following `Foundation_Platform` parameters should be used to boot Linux with 4 CPUs using the AArch64 build of ARM Trusted Firmware.

     <path-to>/Foundation_Platform                   \
     --cores=4                                       \